tahira-h/Colsh_Bank_Analysis/README.md

-The Classification Report results for the RandomForestClassifier model shows the accuracy is 82%(0.82) the precision of No for 'Loan_Status' is 85%(0.85), and the recall of No for 'Loan_Status' is 49%(0.49), the precision of Yes for 'Loan_Status' is 82%(0.82), and the recall of Yes for 'Loan_Status' is 96%(0.96).
+The Classification Report results for the RandomForestClassifier model shows an accuracy of 82%(0.82), the precision of No for 'Loan_Status' is 85%(0.85), and the recall of No for 'Loan_Status' is 49%(0.49).
+The precision of Yes for 'Loan_Status' is 82%(0.82), and the recall of Yes for 'Loan_Status' is 96%(0.96).

 #### Tree Graph:

 A decision tree graph is presented showing .png format.
 The decision tree graph presents results from the dataset.
 The decision tree includes gini, samples, values, and class.

 As shown in the image below, each box contains characteristics representing the dataset presented in this analysis.
 The top box(root node) is where a question is asked.
-For instance, the question in the root node's answer is True and False.
+The answers for the root node is True and False.
 If the answer to the root node is True, the action of the question divides the data into smaller subsets.

 Open the file containing decision_tree_graph.